EVerest/everest-admin-panel/src/modules/evbc/simulator-sample-data/README.md

 data and converts the sample-configs in `./sample-configs` in a config list ensuring that the TypeScript files here reflect the latest system definitions.

+The script also updates the English language definition files in the `src/locales` directory, using unique keys from the module and interface data.
+Note that other language definition files are not updated by this script.

 ## Files

 - `update-simulator-data.js`: The main script responsible for fetching data from the EVerest WebSocket API and updating